Sleep Apnea and Teeth Grinding: Links and Solutions

 • The body’s attempt to reopen a blocked airway may cause the muscles in the mouth and jaw to move, triggering teeth grinding.

-Understanding this connection is vital for proper diagnosis and treatment, including the use of custom mouthguards or CPAP machines.
+Understanding this connection is vital for proper diagnosis and treatment, including the use of custom mouthguards, CPAP machines, or other alternatives.

 TMJ Disorder and Its Relation to Teeth Grinding